The House Crowd: Administration

 On 24 February 2021, with the consent of the FCA, the directors of The House Crowd Limited placed the Company into administration and appointed Frank Ofonagoro, Jeremy Woodside and Frank Wessely of Quantuma Advisory Limited as Joint Administrators.
-This was due to the significant financial issues that the Company was facing.
+This was due to the significant financial issues that the company was facing.

 All of The House Crowd’s active development loans were in default.
 The company owed investors £52.7m in capital and interest.

 It has emerged that The House Crowd had a series of major governance failures in the run-up to its collapse.

 Companies House documentation has revealed concerns surrounding a c. £390,000 loan taken out by Frazer Fearnhead, “that breached [the firm’s] credit policy which constituted a reportable matter to the FCA and a conflict of interest”.

-This unauthorised loan by Frazer Fearnhead, and the inability of The House Crowd to strengthen its balance sheet, led the company’s non-executive directors to conclude that the possibility of the FCA releasing the firm from voluntary requirement measures was likely to be jeopardised.
+This unauthorised loan by Frazer Fearnhead, and the inability of The House Crowd to strengthen its balance sheet, led the company's non-executive directors to conclude that the possibility of the FCA releasing the firm from voluntary requirement measures was likely to be jeopardised.
 As a result, they recommended the company be put into administration.

 Due to, among other reasons, "an environment of poor record keeping and documentation" that have led to "significant challenges", the administrators have not been able to return any loaned sums to lenders.

-Investors through Seedrs who invested £751,191.00 in 2019 and also additional sums directly over the years also lost all their money with the company's sudden collapse.
+Investors through Republic Europe (known as Seedrs at the time) who invested £751,191.00 in 2019 and also additional sums directly over the years also lost all their money with the company's sudden collapse.

-The 'Money Mog' P2P investing website for Millennials that Frazer Fearnhead claimed the Seedrs fundraise was primarily for was never launched.
-In the meanwhile, he continues delivering lectures on successful entrepreneurship and lead an affluent lifestyle as evidenced by social media activity.
+On 27 February 2024, with no prospect of the return of money to either lenders or investors, the administrators placed The House Crowd into liquidation.

-Recognition and Awards
+Recognition and awards

 2017: Top 100 tech companies in Greater Manchester - Manchester Evening News.

 2018: "Best Peer to Peer Lending Platform" - Shares Magazine Awards.